MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 ## CloudWatch Metrics

-- CloudWatch provides metrics for every services in AWS
+- CloudWatch provides metrics for every service in AWS
 - A metric is a variable to monitor (CPUUtilization, NetworkIn, etc.)
 - Metrics belong to **namespaces**
 - A **dimension** is an attribute of a metric (instance id, environment, etc)
-- We can have up to 30 dimensions per metric
+- We can have up to **30 dimensions per metric**
 - Metrics have a **timestamp**
-- We can create a CloudWatch Dashboards with metrics
+- We can create CloudWatch Dashboards with metrics

 ### CloudWatch Metric Streams

-- Used to continually stream CloudWatch metrics to a destination of our choice with near-real-time delivery and low latency
+- Used to continually stream CloudWatch metrics to choice destinations with near-real-time delivery and low latency
-- Destination can be the following:
+- Destinations can be the following:
     - Amazon Kinesis Data Firehose and then its destinations
     - Directly into 3rd party service providers such as Datadog, Dynatrace, New Relic, Splunk, Sumo Logic, etc.